Happy Thoughts: 21 Science-Based Ways to Be Happier

-To help cultivate postive beliefs that help us with manifestation of our dreams, we can do things like create a vision board—a poster of our goals, values, and dreams.
-We can also engage in exercises that help put us in a more postive, optimistic mood, exercises like exploring what happiness feels like.
+To help cultivate positive beliefs that help us with manifestation of our dreams, we can do things like creating a vision board—a poster of our goals, values, and dreams.
+We can also engage in exercises that help put us in a more positive, optimistic mood, exercises like exploring what happiness feels like.

 12. I Am Adaptable

 The more flexible and adaptable we are, the easier it is to be resilient.
 And when we are resilient, we are less affected by the negative events in our lives.
 To adapt to situations more effectively, we need to let go.
 For example, when things don't go according to plan, we can end up ruminating on it for a long time.
 These negative thoughts keep us stuck and unhappy.
 And if we are rigidly attached to a specific future, we might worry excessively, again getting stuck in our negativity.
 By letting go, we can let our lives take us where they may, directing ourselves when we can and being open to whatever happens.
 That's how adaptable thoughts can help us be happier.